Skip to main content

 Givers receive the following statistics:

-1. Number of likes on their content
+1. Number of likes on their articles.

-2. Number of views on their content
+2. Number of views on their articles.

-3. Number of content created
+3. Number of articles created.

 Socializers receive the following statistics:

-1. Number of likes
+1. Number of likes received.

-2. Number of comments
+2. Number of comments made.

 3. Number of days of presence *